abbybade/abbybade/README.md

 💞️ I’m looking to collaborate on projects that align with my passion for turning data into business value.
 Whether it’s through predictive analytics in finance, optimizing supply chains, enhancing customer experiences, or identifying new market opportunities, I am eager to contribute my analytical skills and learn from real-world applications.

-📫 How to reach me: If you’re interested in discussing business analytics, predictive modeling projects, or just want to exchange ideas, the best way to reach me is through [GitHub](https://github.com/abbybade).
-For professional networking, you can also find me on LinkedIn (https://www.linkedin.com/in/abeba-bade-140522102/) Let’s connect and explore how we can create value through data-driven insights and innovations.

 Looking forward to turning challenges into opportunities with data!